richpaulyim/Web-Briareus/README.md

 #### Crontab with "crontab"
 File "crontab\_sample" contains the commands that can be used to tell cron damaeon to execute scheduled tasks.

+("Briareus, also called Aegaeon, in Greek mythology, one of three 100-armed, 50-headed Hecatoncheires (from the Greek words for “hundred” and “hands”), the sons of the deities Uranus (Heaven) and Gaea (Earth)." -Encyclopaedia Britannica)